José Clemente Orozco

-José Clemente Orozco (November 23, 1883 – September 7, 1949) was a Mexican caricaturist and painter, who specialized in political murals that established the Mexican Mural Renaissance together with murals by Diego Rivera, David Alfaro Siqueiros, and others.
-Orozco was the most complex of the Mexican muralists, fond of the theme of human suffering, but less realistic and more fascinated by machines than Rivera.
+José Clemente Orozco (November 23, 1883 – September 7, 1949) was a Mexican painter.
+He specialized in political murals that established the Mexican Mural Renaissance, together with fellow artists Diego Rivera and David Alfaro Siqueiros, among others.
+Orozco was the most complex of the Mexican muralists, his work does have a leftist ideological conotation, but less than the Marxists Rivera and Siqueiros.
 Mostly influenced by Symbolism, he was also a genre painter and lithographer.
 Between 1922 and 1948, Orozco painted murals in Mexico City; Orizaba; Claremont, California; New York City; Hanover, New Hampshire; Guadalajara, Jalisco; and Jiquilpan, Michoacán.

 Life

 José Clemente Orozco was born in 1883 in Zapotlán el Grande (now Ciudad Guzmán), Jalisco to Rosa de Flores Orozco.
 He was the oldest of his siblings.
 In 1890 Orozco became interested in art after moving to Mexico City.
 He married Margarita Valladares, and had three children.
 At the age of 21, Orozco lost his left hand while working with gunpowder to make fireworks.